mpi-forum/mpi-forum.github.io/index.md

 Starting in 2018, the MPI Forum has decided to release draft specifications to allow users an implementors an early opportunity to see changes in upcoming versions of the MPI Standard.
-These draft specifications are not versions and are subject to change before published as an offical version of the MPI Standard.
+These draft specifications are not versions and are subject to change before published as an official version of the MPI Standard.

 [2018 Draft Specification](docs/drafts/mpi-2018-draft-report.pdf)